ypyl/ypyl.github.io/docs/_drafts/2021-11-16-Software-Architect-Notes.md

 Also, software architecture patterns can be used to solve the common recurring problems.

+## Software architecture patterns

+Software architecture patterns provide solutions for common and recurring problems in software designing process.
+They give the high level structure of the system that can be understandable by other developers as such patterns are commonly used.

+There are a lot of patterns, but the most commonly used:

+- layered architecture
+- event-driven architecture
+- model-view-controller pattern (MVC)
+- model-view-presenter pattern (MVP)
+- model-view-viewmodel pattern (MVVM)
+- command query responsibility segregation pattern (CQRS)
+- service-oriented architecture (SOA)

 Notes have been created after reading [Software Architect's Handbook](https://www.amazon.com/Software-Architects-Handbook-implementing-architecture/dp/1788624068)
 []